yuanqing/sketch-plugin-helper/README.md

 sketch <command>

 Commands:
-  sketch build           Builds the plugin sketch create <name>   Scaffolds a new Sketch plugin sketch lint            Lints the plugin implementation code sketch run <handler>   Runs the given plugin handler in Sketch sketch script <file>   Runs the given script in Sketch sketch symlink         Installs the plugin as a symlink sketch test            Runs tests for the plugin sketch version <type>  Updates the plugin version
+  sketch build              Builds the plugin sketch create <name>      Scaffolds a new Sketch plugin sketch handler <handler>  Runs the given plugin handler in Sketch sketch lint               Lints the plugin implementation code sketch script <file>      Runs the given script in Sketch sketch symlink            Installs the plugin as a symlink sketch test               Runs tests for the plugin sketch version <type>     Updates the plugin version

 Options:
   --help     Show help                                                 [boolean]